rynanda/Movie-Collection/README.md

-# Movie-Collection
+# Binary Search Tree Movie Collection.
 Using binary search tree algorithm to store and manipulate a movie collection library.
-As part of CAB301 - Algorithms and Complexity.
+Using non-linear data structures and algorithms and developing reusable abstract data types (ADTs).
+Designing an efficient algorithm to solve two computational problems and analysing the time efficiency of the algorithms, testing the implementation and writing a technical report.